alter-at-sps/jumpcutter-mp/README.md

 - Parallelized phasevocoding and fading

 May add in the future:
-- Voice recognition and By-Voice Cutting mode (eg. to avoid background music or audio to prevent cuts where wanted)
+- Voice recognition and By-Voice Cutting mode (eg. to avoid background music or audio preventing speedups where wanted)

 ## Installing dependencies
 To install the python libaries this script depends on, simply run `pip install requirements.txt`.